-The JSD Doctoral Psychology Internship Program training experiences adhere to the Utah Division of Occupational and Professional licensing's criteria for licensure in Psychology, as well as the Utah State Board of Education (USBE) license in School Psychology.
-The primary training goal is for doctoral psychology interns to develop entry-level psychological skills that exceed the minimum standards of training and practice, while adhering to the highest ethical standards.
-Profession-wide competencies are required for all doctoral psychology interns must demonstrate competence in the following areas: research, ethical and legal standards, individual and cultural diversity, professional values, attitudes, behaviors, communication, and interpersonal skills, assessment, intervention, supervision, and consultation/ inter-professional/interdisciplinary skills.
+The JSD Doctoral School Psychology Internship Program meets the Utah Division of Professional Licensing's licensure criteria and the Utah State Board of Education (USBE) license in School Psychology.
+The primary training goal is for doctoral psychology interns to develop entry-level psychological skills that exceed the minimum standards of training and practice while adhering to the highest ethical standards.
+Demonstration of profession-wide competencies is required for all doctoral psychology interns who graduate from programs accredited in health service psychology, including school psychology.
+Doctoral psychology interns must demonstrate competence in the following areas: research; ethical and legal standards; individual and cultural diversity; professional values, attitudes, behaviors; communication and interpersonal skills; assessment; intervention; supervision; and consultation/inter-professional/interdisciplinary skills.

 Doctoral psychology interns are expected to develop these professional competencies consistent with Health Service Psychology as they are applied in a school setting.
-A particular focus on core competencies in assessment, counseling/intervention, and consultation is provided by working directly with licensed psychologist supervisors during each specialty track.
-Doctoral psychology interns receive training experience that allows them to refine their skills in assessment procedures, integrating psychological, developmental and psychoeducational data, eligibility and placement decision-making, developing and implementing empiricallybased interventions, and providing individual and group counseling.
-Under supervision, doctoral psychology interns also regularly consult with administrators, teaching staff, parents and allied providers regarding psychological and behavioral issues prevalent in a school-based setting.
+A particular focus on core competencies in assessment, counseling/intervention, and consultation is provided by working directly under the supervision of licensed psychologists during each specialty track.
+Doctoral psychology interns receive training experience that allows them to refine their skills in assessment procedures, integrating psychological, developmental, and psychoeducational data, eligibility and placement decision-making, developing and implementing empirically-based interventions, and providing individual and group counseling.
+Under supervision, doctoral psychology interns also regularly consult with administrators, faculty/staff, parents, and allied providers regarding psychological and behavioral issues prevalent in a school-based setting.